Something Wrong with Church?

 Pastor comes up and says something like: Today I want to do something

 different.
 From this day forward we are going to make a serious attempt

 to meet one another's needs and share our lives with each other -- and

 hopefully grow closer to Jesus.
 So one way we plan to do this is to

-sharing our lives with each other now.
+I am."
+John 17:24.
 Therefore, we need to start living like a

 hours once or twice a week.
 In this regard, we note that Jesus actually